 How to be Successful at Job interviews?
+Hey everyone, I hope you are doing well.
+In today’s post, I am going to share a few tips on how to be successful in job interviews.
+Basically, how to get the job.
 Recently, I went to a career event where I was provided with advice on how to be successful at job Interviews.
-Mind you this is just a guide for a successful interview.
-However, I found them so helpful and I felt I should share with you guys.
+Mind you, this is just a guide for a successful interview.
+However, I found them so helpful, and I felt I should share with you guys.

 What is an interview?